satveersangha/weatherapp/README.md

   - Convert to Fahrenheit

 ## How to use
-1. Create an Edu Account to be able to buy and sell fresh produce on our store if you don't already have one.
-Sign or up using the Edu Account page
-2. You should be directed to the homepage and be able to navigate through the site using the navigation bar.
-3. To buy products, select from the product page and they will be added to your cart then click checkout to purchase your good.
-Click cart to manage your items.
-4. Find out how to sell produce from our home page and where to pick your goods from our pick up points near you.
+1. Simply input your location and it will display the weather, a description and the tepeerature in that area.

 ## Authors
+- #####
-- ##### Alinda Susan
+- #####
 - ##### Keto .A.

 ## Support
-For more information about EDU Shop Online, setup instructions and useful tips, visit our EDU Shop Online Help Center: https://support.eduonline.com/ .
+For more information about our Weather App, setup instructions and useful tips, visit our Help Center: https://support.weather.com/ .